valassis-fcalle/savi-zx-bin/README.md

 us (because you're ... you 🤣), you can create them within the `custom` folder under the `src` folder.
 Just remember to make them executable by running `chmod +x <path to your script>`so it can be executed from the command line.

+## Commands

+### savi-vscode

+Allow you to create/open/remove VSCode workspaces.
+This will open vscode with multiple folder but not all what there is inside ALL_CAPI and ALL_WEB since that drains your computer resources.

+Running `savi-vscode.mjs` will prompt you to open an existing workspace (if any) allowing you to select one showing the name and description you have provide during the creation.
+If you skip that, you can create a new one, selecting projects from the ALL_CAPI and ALL_WEB.
+The process will ask you for a name and a description for the workspace.
+Running the command with `--remove` will allow you to remove multiple created workspaces.